-The proposed dam will have a total storage capacity of 235 000m and will be exclusively be filled from an existing water use, namely, winter water from the Houdenbeks River.
+The proposed dam will have a total storage capacity of 235 000m3 and will be exclusively filled from an existing water use, namely, winter water from the Houdenbeks River, and from its own catchment.
 The proposed Kleinvlei dam will create the opportunity to store winter water for summer irrigation during times when the Houdenbeks River nearly runs dry.